ibrahim85/Artificial_Neural_Networks/Guide_To_ANN.md

 ### Softmax Function

+The softmax function can be thought of as an additional layer in the ANN.

 ### Gradient Descent

 Gradient descent is an optimization algorithm that is perhaps the most commonly used optimization algorithm in ANN's.